microsoft/service-fabric/release_notes/Deprecated/RemotingV1.md

 [BinaryFormatter Obsoletion Strategy](https://github.com/dotnet/designs/blob/main/accepted/2020/better-obsoletion/binaryformatter-obsoletion.md).

 The V1 version of the Remoting protocol has been deprecated.
 Services should migrate to the V2_1 version of the Remoting protocol, which uses
-DataContractSerializer for message serialization and allows using DataContratSerializer for exception serialization.
+DataContractSerializer for message serialization and allows using DataContractSerializer for exception serialization.
 Note that any protocol change in a distributed system requires multi-stage rollouts where new version listeners are enabled on all nodes first, then clients are switched to the new version, and finally old version listeners are removed.